Posted by Sandeep Sharma

 Google’s recent decision to implement Mobile First Index while displaying search results, is a step towards helping users to find relevant information as and when they search.

-If you follow Google updates closely, you should not be surprised by it.
+If you follow Google updates closely, you should not be surprised by them.
 It was expected.

 Even in 2016, Google has announced that they are working towards mobile first indexing as mobile searches have left desktop searches behind.
 Even they have suggested making your site mobile-friendly.
 Google stated that they will first implement it on a trial basis and now, it is officially implemented.